vorpalnet/blade/services/gateway/README.md

 A BLADE v3 service that **registers with upstream SIP trunks and originates outbound calls onto them** — the PSTN front door out of BLADE.

-Modernized from the 2020 `vorpal-blade-gateway` (recovered from an SD card): on the current v3 framework, with a pluggable per-carrier registration technique, timer-driven refresh, encrypted credentials, and multiple trunks per servlet.
+It runs on the v3 framework, with a pluggable per-carrier registration technique, timer-driven refresh, encrypted credentials, and multiple trunks per servlet.

 ## Model